asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 weight: 90
 ---

-In a messaging system, the term `operations` refers to the various methods by which messages are exchanged between participants or components.
-Operations are useful for understanding how the messaging system in AsyncAPI works, and how different components within the system communicate with each other asynchronously.
-They help developers and users to understand the tasks that API can perform.
+In a messaging system, 'operations' are how messages are sent and received between participants or components.
+In AsyncAPI, understanding operations helps you see how the system sends asynchronous messages back and forth without waiting for responses.
+They serve as a vital tool, aiding users in comprehending the range of tasks and functionalities that the API is capable of performing.

 In a AsyncAPI document, operations describe the behaviors and capabilities of the application that exchange messages through channels described in the AsyncAPI document.
 An `operation` represents a particular action or interaction that can be performed.
 The purpose of operations is to provide a standardized means for describing the process of sending, receiving from, requesting, or replying to messages within the messaging system.